manwar/theweeklychallenge/content/blog/github-actions.md

 ## Top Level Keys
 ***

-There are three required top-level key and five optional top-level keys in a workflow file.
+There are three required top-level keys and five optional top-level keys in a workflow file.

 <br>